lebrice/SimpleParsing/README.md

 m = MyModel(hyperparameters, config)
 ```

-## Parsing multiple instances at once:
+## Parsing multiple instances of the same class:
-It is also possible to use `from_args_multiple` to create multiple instances of a class from the command line arguments.
+It is also possible to create multiple instances of a class from the command line arguments.
+To do this, use `add_arguments(parser, multiple=True)` when registering the arguments, and use the `from_args_multiple` function to create the instances.

 For example, suppose you had a class `BlockConfig` for each block in a ML model.

 ```python
 @dataclass